 Top Ecommerce Platforms Compared

-I pored over the top contenders for my business platform, and here’s the gist: it was a showdown of the best options.
+I poured over the top contenders for my business platform, and here’s the gist: it was a showdown of the best options.

 There are countless options, from Squarespace to Magento.
 The key is identifying the perfect platform that caters to your business’s distinct needs and target audience’s preferences.